myseq/codename/README.md

 # codename
-Codename for list of vulnerability and exploit
+Codename for notable vulnerability and exploit.